wjwwjww/tests_comp9900/README.md

 ### PolysaccharidePlayModeTests.cs

-#### Tests how polysaccharides change when touch water, heat, and cold.
+Tests how polysaccharides change when touching water, heat, and cold.

 - PolysaccharideSwelling - A polysaccharide absorbs a nearby water molecule, and the water disappears